tikv/tikv/README.md

 ## Deploying To Production

-**Use Ansible?** The official [Ansible playbooks](https://github.com/pingcap/tidb-ansible) are the reccomended way of deploying a cluster of TiKV nodes alongside the other components of a cluster.
+**Use Ansible?** The official [Ansible deployment guide](https://github.com/pingcap/docs/blob/master/op-guide/ansible-deployment.md) outlines the recommended way of deploying a cluster of TiKV nodes alongside the other components of a cluster.

 **Prefer Docker?** You can find a guide on deploying a cluster with [Docker](https://github.com/pingcap/docs/blob/master/op-guide/docker-deployment.md) to run the TiKV and the rest of the cluster.

 **Want to roll your own?** That works too!
-We have written a [Binary Deployment Guide](https://github.com/pingcap/docs/blob/master/op-guide/binary-deployment.md) which might help you as you piece together your own way of doing things.
+We have written a [Binary deployment Guide](https://github.com/pingcap/docs/blob/master/op-guide/binary-deployment.md) which might help you as you piece together your own way of doing things.

 ## Using TiKV